codr7/forthy2/README.md

 ```
   _ sweep

-489
+1746
 ```

-and `mark-sweep` allows treating both phases as one.
+and `mark-sweep` allows performing both phases as one.

 ```
   _ mark-sweep

-16413
+26120
 ```

 ### license